- POWER UNIT

 Many older elevators are not equipped with an Over speed Valve (OSV), ( also referred to as Pipe Rupture Valve).
 It is designed and can be adjusted in the field to stop the elevator in the event of an over speed condition caused by a broken supply line or an abnormally high rate of oil flow between the OSV and the power unit.
 The OSV will not stop the car from over speeding due to underground cylinder leaks and is not a substitute for cylinder replacement or other safety devices.
 We do recommend one be installed if it does not already exist.

 The Sling is the basic frame which consists of two stiles, a crosshead and a bolster or safety plank which supports the platform and cab of an elevator.
-The platform or floor of the elevator is placed in the sling and supported by brace rods in each corner, on which passenger stand or the load is carried.
+The platform or floor of the elevator is placed in the sling and supported by brace rods in each corner.

 The Platform Isolation is Rubber or other vibration absorbing material which reduces the transmission of vibration and noise to the platform.
 These pads are often replaced when modernizing as new isolation is more resilient and helps to reduce vibration and improve the comfort of the ride for passengers.